nicholas-ko-zy/nicholas-ko-zy/README.md

 - 🌴: Yale-NUS College (2021), Summer Research Intern.
 I used bootstrapping to resample population counts of mangrove trees in an attempt to explain reasons for existing mangrove diversity.

 Other info:
-- 🌱 I love live music, my dream is to watch a Tiny Desk Concert in-person!
+- 🌱 I love live music.
+I am holding two Tatsuro Yamashita albums in my display picture.
 - 📫 How to reach me: nicholas.ko.zy@outlook.com
 - ⚡ Fun facts: I can crochet and I want to learn how to drift a car one day (preferably a Nissan Skyline GT-R).